Czech name: Female surnames

 A few Czech surnames do not differ for men and women in the nominative case (the case used for the subject of a sentence).
 Those include surnames whose male form is genitive plural, (e.g. Jirků, Janků) and those whose male form is an adjective with the suffix -í (e.g. Tachecí, Jarní).
-Note that these are only identical in two of the seven grammatical cases; in the other five, the male and female forms differ, as per the soft adjective declension.
+These are only identical in two of the seven grammatical cases; in the other five, the male and female forms differ, as per the soft adjective declension.

-The woman's surname is also not declined if it is of foreign origin and adding the suffix -ová would be awkward or unfeasible: Olga Walló, Blanka Matragi.
+A feminine surname is also the same as masculine if it is of foreign origin and adding the suffix -ová would be awkward or unfeasible: Olga Walló, Blanka Matragi.

-Czechs tend to add a feminine suffix to the surnames of Czech as well as foreign women surnames.
-Thus, e.g. Michelle Obama is referred to as Michelle Obamová in the Czech press.
-Science fiction writer Ursula Le Guin appears in Czech translations as Ursula Le Guinová.
-This phenomenon is not universal, however.
-In recent years, there has been lively discussion whether or not to change foreign female surnames in public use (such as in media references etc.).
-Supporters of abandoning this habit claim that adding a Czech female suffix to a foreign surname means deliberately changing a woman's name and is therefore both misleading and inconsiderate, whereas traditionalists point out that only by adding the suffix can the name be used as a flexible feminine adjective within a naturally sounding Czech sentence.
-Although the discussion continues, the majority of newspapers and other media use the "adopted" versions.

 Until 2004, every woman who married in the Czech Republic and wanted to change her name had to adopt a feminine surname, unless her husband was a foreigner whose name ended in a vowel or she was a registered member of a Czech minority group.
 A law passed in 2004 allows all foreign women, and Czech women who marry foreign men, to adopt their husband's exact surname.

 An amendment proposed to allow women to use male family name versions was approved by the Senate of the Czech Republic in July 2021.

 As in English-speaking countries, some Czech women decide to keep their maiden name after marriage or adopt a double surname.
 A couple can also agree to both adopt the woman's surname, with the husband using the masculine form.

+It is common practice in Czech press to inflect the gender of foreign women surnames by adding the -ová feminine suffix to allow for their proper declension, e.g. Michelle Obama is referred to as Michelle Obamová in the Czech press, or science fiction writer Ursula Le Guin appears in Czech translations as Ursula Le Guinová.
+This is not done for Czech women with masculine surnames though, as the press tends to respect the official name in such cases.
+Critics of this practice claim that adding a Czech female suffix to a foreign surname means deliberately changing a woman's name and is therefore both misleading and inconsiderate.
+However, the Institute of the Czech Language defends this practice, arguing that the Czech declension of foreign men's surnames changes the name in a comparable way and points out that other languages modify Czech names as well, usually through the removal of diacritics.